mirzasjarief/mirzasjarief/README.md

 ---
 ### 🎓 **Education**
 - **Hacktiv8 Data Science Bootcamp**
-  *Core Skills Developed*: Data Wrangling, Visualization, Statistical Analysis, SQL, A/B Testing, and Data Validating
+  *Core Skills Developed*: Data Wrangling, Visualization, Statistical Analysis, Time Series and Forecasting, A/B Testing, SQL and Data Validating
 ---
 Feel free to explore my projects or reach out—I'm always up for collaborations and new ideas in the world of data analytics and engineer.